 - In a small bowl combine the warm water and sugar.
 Mix until the sugar dissolves, then add the yeast and give it a stir.
 Cover with a towel and set aside in a warm place to bloom.

 - Next, form a well in the center of the flour and butter mixture then add the bloomed yeast.
-Mix together to slowly form a pancake batter consistency, this is best achieved using a whisk.
+Using a whisk mix together to slowly form a pancake batter consistency, this is best achieved using a whisk.
 Then use your hands or a rubber spatula to pull the rest of the flour into the mixture to form a soft dough ball.

 - Turn the dough onto a floured surface and knead for 5 minutes into a smooth ball or until the dough bounces back when pressed with a finger.

-- When ready to bake Preheat over to 350 °F. Add the bread to the middle shelf of the oven and bake for 25 minutes (30 if you like it dark), until it is golden brown
+- When ready to bake Preheat oven to 350 °F. Add the bread to the middle shelf of the oven and bake for 25 minutes or until it is golden brown.
+Remove from the oven and brush with 1 tablespoon of butter, move to a cooling rack and cover with a clean kitchen towel.

 Notes